All Episodes

 They absolutely threw out the soul.

-They the only connection that the soul had in any capacity with the body, including the brain, was in the penal gland in the brain.
+The only connection that the soul had in any capacity with the body, including the brain, was in the penal gland in the brain.

-And it was like the soul, uh, Descartes describes it as like a charioteer, and the body is like the chariot.
+And it was like the soul, Descartes describes it as like a charioteer, and the body is like the chariot.

-Okay, where Thomas Aquinas said, no, the human being is a true individual substantial unity, a unity of the substance of the material and the immaterial, and their joining creates a substance of its own, a unique substance, the human being, and that human being bridges the material and the immaterial, the animal and the angelic realm.
+Where Thomas Aquinas said, no, the human being is a true individual substantial unity, a unity of the substance, of the material and the immaterial.

 We are the only ones, the only created beings that bridge that gap.

-Animals don't do it, they stay soundly in the physical realm.
+They stay soundly in the physical realm.

-Angels don't do it except for when they come to bring God's messages or whatever.
+Angels don't do it, except for when they come to bring God's messages or whatever.

 They stay soundly in the angelic realm.